 - Faun.dev for a full DevOps week-end

-Among the few newsletters Faun.dev sends, two are focused on DevOps topics: the #Kaptain one (every Saturday), about Kubernetes, Docker and Distributed Systems, and the #DevOpsLinks one (every Sunday) about DevOps, SRE and Cloud Computing.
-Both of them include the week’s top stories on the web, top tools on GitHub and top discussions going on.
-Faun.dev also release their own articles on their blog, you might want to check it out.
+Among the few newsletters Faun.dev sends, two are focused on DevOps topics: the #Kaptain one (every Saturday), about Kubernetes, Docker, and Distributed Systems, and the #DevOpsLinks one (every Sunday) about DevOps, SRE, and Cloud Computing.
+Both of them include the week’s top stories on the web, top tools on GitHub, and top discussions going on.
+Faun.dev also releases their articles on their blog, you might want to check it out.

-- Medium Daily Digest for a customised newsletter
+- Medium Daily Digest for a customized newsletter

 - Kubeweekly.io to keep yourself updated on Kubernetes

 Vital if you are working with Kubernetes, this weekly newsletter is sent either on Wednesday or Thursday and summarises everything you need to know about new releases, tutorials, and tools around the wide topic of Kubernetes.

 - @CloudNativeFdn, a great overview of the DevOps world

 You may already know the Cloud Native Computing Foundation, a neutral actor founded in 2015 to promote the cloud-native ecosystem and open-source technologies such as Kubernetes and Prometheus.
 As a central entity, following their Twitter account is a good way to have an overview of the DevOps world, actors, and news.